 Peer-to-peer lending is a form of direct lending of money to individuals or businesses without an official financial institution participating as an intermediary in the deal.
 P2P lending is generally done through online platforms that match lenders with the potential borrowers.

 P2P lending offers both secured and unsecured loans.
 However, most of the loans in P2P lending are unsecured personal loans.
 Secured loans are rare for the industry and are usually backed by luxury goods.
 Due to some unique characteristics, peer-to-peer lending is considered as an alternative source of financing.

 How does peer-to-peer lending work?

 Peer-to-peer lending is a fairly straightforward process.
-All the transactions are carried through a specialized online platform.
+All the transactions are carried out through a specialized online platform.
 The steps below describe the general P2P lending process:

-- A potential borrower interested in obtaining a loan completes an online application on the online peer-to-peer lending platform.
+- A potential borrower interested in obtaining a loan completes an online application on the peer-to-peer lending platform.